 These RGB fans might not produce the highest airflow CFM, but they still perform remarkably well and deliver some of the best static pressure.
 If you're looking for RGB fans to blast air through obstacles, the LL series from Corsair is worth the look.

-These fans come with two RGB loops, one on the exterior to produce a halo effect, and an inner one that shines RGB light onto the fan blades.
-The loops feature eight discrete lighting zones which can be customized using Corsair's iCUE software.
-The software lets you to sync your lighting effects with any other peripheral from Corsair.
+These fans come with two RGB loops on the exterior to produce a halo effect and an inner one that shines RGB light onto the fan blades.
+The loops feature eight discrete lighting zones, which can be customized using Corsair's iCUE software.
+In addition, the software lets you sync your lighting effects with any other peripheral from Corsair.